oshaughnessy/sierramountainll/_pages/softball.md

       time or inning limit is reached.
 Once an inning has started, it must be finished regardless of time unless the home team is ahead.
 [^3]: Rescheduled game
-      time or inning limit is reached.
-Once an inning has started, it must be finished regardless of time unless the home team is ahead.